Cameron Wheatley

 Cameron Wheatley (born 16 April 1992) is an Australian cricketer.
 He made his first-class debut for Cricket Australia XI during Pakistan's tour of Australia on 8 December 2016.
-He opened the bowling on his first-class debut finishing with figures of 2/63 for the match.
-During the second innings of his first-class debut, he was given out caught at slip, after edging the ball to former Pakistan cricket captain Younis Khan.
-Wheatley was named in Tasmania's 13-man squad for their pink ball, 2015–16 Sheffield Shield season match against Queensland.
+He opened the bowling on his first-class debut, finishing with figures of 2/63 for the match.
+During the second innings of his first-class debut, he was caught at slip after edging the ball to former Pakistan cricket captain Younis Khan.
+Wheatley was named in Tasmania's 13-man squad for their pink ball 2015–16 Sheffield Shield season match against Queensland.
 Wheatley earned a full state contract for the Tasmanian Tigers for the 2016–17 season.
-He played Tasmanian Grade Cricket for Kingborough Cricket Club.
+He played Tasmanian grade cricket for Kingborough Cricket Club.